Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

     $ cd /home/ec2-user/apache-2.4.7-src/httpd-2.4.7
     $ ./configure --prefix /opt/apache-2.4.7 --with-included-apr --enable-proxy

 Check how many processors are available and use them all to build httpd.
-The nproc command returns how many processors are available, use that number in the make command.
+The nproc command returns the number of processors that are available.
+Use this number in the make command.
 When the build is finished, install httpd.

     $ nproc
     $ make -j<number>